 Most people create a wasteboard for their first program.
 What’s suprising to most is this is one of the hardest things to create.
 You’re dealing with the max limits of the machine, and that’s where things always get harder.
 This requires cutting at the lowest point the machine will ever cut (everything you’ll cut after you create your wasteboard will be on TOP of the very wasteboard you’re creating, so it will be up around 3/4" higher).
 The machine needs to reach the farthest point it can travel to.
 At this point, you’re most likely seeing the under warning because the machine cannot reach as low as you want it to.

-"Under" Or “# is LESS THAN the soft limit #” means your bit cannot reach down as far as the file is programmed to go.
+“Under” Or “# is LESS THAN the soft limit #” means your bit cannot reach down as far as the file is programmed to go.
 It will run into the bottom of the z.
+If it says this for x, your toolpath is out of bounds to the left and for y its out of bounds towards the front of the machine.

 To remedy this you need to